TITLE Assistant Director of Human Resources, Benefits

 14. Contributes to a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.

 15. Contributes to the overall success of the Office of Human Resources by performing all other duties and responsibilities as assigned.

-The Assistant Director of Human Resources, Benefits is supervised by the Director of Human Resources and supervises employee benefit support staff, and makes recommendations which are given particular weight regarding the hiring, firing, advancement, promotion, and other changes of status of those supervised.
+The Assistant Director of Human Resources, Benefits is supervised by the Associate Director of Human Resources and supervises employee benefit support staff, and makes recommendations which are given particular weight regarding the hiring, firing, advancement, promotion, and other changes of status of those supervised.